Pros and Cons

 Best European Currency Broker, Overseas Living Magazine, (2010, 2011)

-TorFX is growing fast, but that doesn’t mean that the customer experience is suffering.
-The company knows how to build integrity, always maintaining and improving the core service that has fuelled its meteoric rise.
+TorFX has been on a constant trajectory of growth since its inception, but that doesn’t mean the customer experience is suffering.
+The company knows how to build integrity, always maintaining and improving the core service that has fuelled its meteoric rise, with the customer at the heart of everything that it does.
 TorFX is extremely safe to use.

 Accusations of ties with Crown Currency Exchange

-It must be noted that TorFX was accused of links with Crown Currency Exchange which collapsed and left clients unhappy.
-The accusations led to a journalistic overview by Tony Levene from the Guardian, which discovered the two were separate companies with the same seed funding, and the FCA which researched the allegations maintained TorFX’s license as an authorised payment provider.
-It has been almost 7 years since these allegations were raised and there has been no testimony towards any misconduct on TorFX’s behalf since then.
+It must be noted that TorFX was accused of links with Crown Currency Exchange.
+A brokerage that collapsed and left clients unhappy.
+The accusations led to a journalistic overview by Tony Levene from the Guardian, which discovered the two were separate companies and controlled independently but had the same seed funding.
+The FCA then researched the allegations and maintained TorFX’s license as an authorised payment provider.
+It has been 11 years since these allegations were raised and there has been no testimony towards any misconduct on TorFX’s behalf since then.

 Do Clients Like TorFX?
 TorFX Reviews from Across The Web

-With over 2,900 reviews on TrustPilot, and more than 190 reviews on ReviewCentre, two of the most popular client review platforms in the UK, there are more TorFX money transfer reviews online than almost any Foreign Exchange firm in existence.
+With over 3,700 reviews on TrustPilot, and more than 190 reviews on ReviewCentre, two of the most popular client review platforms in the UK, there are more TorFX money transfer reviews online than 90% of all Foreign Exchange firms in existence.

 When we look at the vast majority of the complaints we have collected, they make little sense.
 The fact that the online system was down or inaccessible to one person, on one specific date, doesn’t mean much.
-The same goes for complaints about money sent to the wrong destinations; this is one isolated incident, and we don’t know what happened behind the scenes.
+The same applies to a user who complained about a payment which was returned to them for compliance purposes – they were frustrated that TorFX allowed their account to be opened but wouldn’t process a payment to a certain beneficiary.
+All regulated providers will conduct KYC checks on account opening as well as AML/fraud checks on every payment that is made – this security is a positive thing.

-The few complaints that gave us concern were clients who responded on our website, but we’re talking about 4 private cases out of thousands of online testimonials.
+The few complaints that gave us concern were clients who responded on our website and we’ve looked to address these with TorFX directly, but in any case we’re talking about a few private cases out of thousands of online testimonials.
+When agreeing to any FX transfer be sure to understand the spread applied and exactly what costs you’ll incur.

 Overall, from everything we read, TorFX’s service is nothing short of exemplary.

-One of the most popular queries by our readers is how does TorFX money transfer service compares with that of XE.com, the money transfer giant that has recently merged with HiFX and owned by Euronet Worldwide.
-The answer is that while the two services are pretty much alike in terms of offering and rates, and XE has the size advantage; with the being said – TorFX has demonstrated excellent service for much longer, and has unique circumstances which lead us to think they provide the best service in the industry.
+One of the most popular queries by our readers is how does the TorFX money transfer service compare with that of XE.com, the money transfer giant that has recently merged with HiFX and owned by Euronet Worldwide.
+The answer is that while the two services are pretty much alike in terms of offering and rates, and XE has the size advantage; TorFX has demonstrated excellent service for much longer, and has unique circumstances which lead us to think they provide the best service in the industry.
 If you require high value transfers, we know you can rely on TorFX’s excellent dealer team, while with XE we don’t know enough about their staff to say that.
-XE vs TorFX is definitely a good comparison and we believe the best way is to sign up with both companies and compare the level of service and exchange rates they are offering at the moment.
+If much of the HiFX staff remained in the merger then they are likely to be highly experienced but as far as we are aware, no money transfer provider retains its talent as well as TorFX.
+XE vs TorFX is definitely a good comparison and we believe the best way to compare is to sign up with both companies and see the level of service and exchange rates they are offering at the moment for yourself.

-WorldFirst is one of our favourite companies in the money transfer space, and it has a really unique offer.
-As you can see on our WorldFirst review, the company has committed to exchange rates of 0.5% FX margin for all clients (with large volume transfers getting as low as 0.15% spread).
+The first major difference to be highlighted is that WorldFirst is only available to businesses – private clients will have no interest in this comparison as WorldFirst ceased its private client business in early 2021..
+As you can see on our WorldFirst review, the company has committed to fixed exchange rates of a 0.5% FX margin for all clients (with large volume transfers getting as low as a 0.15% spread).
 That is an offer which is difficult to surpass, but it doesn’t mean a fairly large company like TorFX can’t compete.
 TorFX rates depend on the volume of your transfer, the currencies involved, the market conditions, and also – competing offers.
 So they may offer a better rate if you approach them.
-Additionally, while WorldFirst offers excellent service, TorFX is still our #1 service level choice.
-Hence, it is worthwhile to consider signing up with both companies (it’s seamless and fast) instead of trying to decide whether to use TorFX vs WorldFirst.
+Additionally, while WorldFirst offers tight spreads, TorFX is still our #1 service level choice.
+You have to factor in that through the guidance of TorFX, you may time your transfer better and achieve a better rate.
+Hence, it is worthwhile signing up with both companies (it’s seamless and fast) instead of trying to decide whether to use TorFX vs WorldFirst.

 The third comparable company to TorFX we have to write about is OFX.
-This publicly traded company with 20bn in annual turnover is remarkably larger than TorFX and has provided excellent service for as long.
-In other ways, the two companies are pretty similar.
-Our bottom line is the same as for the two other companies we have compared – TorFX is up to par with all three, and instead of making OFX vs TorFX considerations, simply sign with both and see which one gets your more comfortable and offers a better rate.
+This publicly traded company with 20bn in annual turnover is remarkably larger than TorFX and has provided excellent service for just as long.
+Headquartered in Australia, it competes with TorFX Australia as one of the leading money transfer providers down under.
+In many ways, the two companies are pretty similar.
+Our bottom line is the same as for the two other companies we have compared – TorFX is up to par with all three, and instead of making OFX vs TorFX considerations, simply sign with both and see which one gets you more comfortable and offers a better rate.
+Particularly if you’re looking to make a large transfer.

 TorFX’s Exchange Rate & Fees